ShawsonHsiao/rag_with_llm/README.md

 # Project Setup

-Create an environment before installing dependencies.

-Install the required Python dependencies using the provided environment file.
+Create an environment and install the required Python dependencies using the provided environment file.

 `pip install -r environment.txt`